hyshum/19-13-GreenHouse/Hardware/README_HARDWARE.md

 * Sensor circuitry

 ### Bill of Materials:
+For items purchased online, a link is provided to connect you to corresponding webpage.

 Item | Cost per Item | Quantity | Number Included in Package | Total Cost |
 ---- | ------------- | -------- | -------------------------- | ---------- |
 PVC Pipe | $5.13 | 4 | 1 | $20.52